Qalb Loze: Geography

 Qalb Loze lies at an elevation of 670 meters in the Idlib Governorate on the A'la Mountain (Jabal Summaq) plateau, a remote hilly region of western central part of the northern Syrian limestone massif, a few kilometers from the Turkish border.
 The place is near Barisha and is accessible from the main Aleppo-Antakya road by a secondary road that heads northeast.
 Nearby localities include Qurqania to the south, Kafr Dariyan to the east and Kafr Takharim to the west.

 The area is ecologically vulnerable due to desertification, and its high altitude.
 Olive trees grow in the valley below the village, some dryland field crops are grown, and sheep are kept.

 Demographics

 In the mid-1960s there were about 150 people living in Qalb Loze.
 It is still a small village with a population of 1,290 in the 2004 census by the Syria Central Bureau of Statistics (CBS).
 Its inhabitants are members of the Druze community, who inhabit 13 other villages in the vicinity.
-The residents of the village are noted for their fair skin and blond hair.